TL;DR : You can get a summary of this article on its last section

 - Tezos will not fork, ever.
 Its architecture allows for the chain to be upgraded without interrupting its operation or forking, which splits the community forever.
 The Tezos community votes, on-chain, for the upgrades they want to implement.

 Tezos wants to be at the forefront of “a true digital commonwealth”, a future where mission-critical applications like the underpinnings of our financial systems can run in a decentralized manner because issues of security and scalability have been addressed.
-Moreover, the unlocked wealth from such a future will be spread amongst all participants, big or small, a model that Tezos calls open participation .
-This is achieved in Tezos via allowing all holders to either participate in their staking or delegate and partially stake as to avoid dilution by inflation.
+Moreover, the unlocked wealth from such a future will be spread amongst all participants, big or small, a model that Tezos calls “ open participation”.
+This is achieved in Tezos via allowing all holders to either participate in their staking or delegate and partially stake Tez () to avoid dilution by inflation.

 The Tezos Foundation defined the ecosystem roadmap simply as “supporting initiatives put forward by the community in their efforts to advance Tezos”.
 Clearly, with many tools coming out to make Tezos easier to build on top of, as well as a steady stream of financial institutions partnering with Tezos to create secure digital assets, it is the team for development in Tezos to enter its next phase.

-Tezos uses a consensus mechanism called Liquid Proof of Stake (LPoS) which allows all users to participate in staking which in the Tezos community is called baking*.
-Stakers or *bakers are the validators of the network.
-Holders of XTZ can also delegate their tokens without losing ownership of them, allowing them to participate in the baking rewards.
+Tezos uses a consensus mechanism called Liquid Proof of Stake (LPoS) which allows all users to participate in staking which in the Tezos community is called “ baking ”.
+Stakers or “ bakers ” are the validators of the network.
+Holders of can also delegate their tokens without losing ownership, allowing them to participate in the baking rewards.
 This shouldn’t be confused with delegated Proof of Stake (dPoS) which is used in EOS and TRON to achieve consensus, and where delegation to a fixed number of “block producers” is required for consensus.
-In Tezos, delegation is optional, a right of a holder of tez.
+In Tezos, delegation is optional, a right of a holder of Tez.

 Tezos Ecosystem Grants

-A number of tools have been developed for the use of high-level languages in writing Tezos smart contracts.
-A Python library is available in SmartPy and a TypeScript library in Taquito .
+Several tools have been developed to use high-level languages in writing Tezos smart contracts.
+A Python library is available in SmartPy and a TypeScript library in Taquito.
 LIGO is another Pascal-inspired language that is compiled into Michelson.
 The main syntax of PascaLIGO is accompanied by other supported syntaxes like CameLIGO for OCaml and ReasonLIGO for TypeScript.
 These tools significantly reduce the bridge between the paradigms in Michelson and smart contracts in general with the more common imperative and functional programming.

 The Tezos Foundation has also signed partnerships with Korea University and the Tribe the blockchain accelerator by the Government of Singapore, to create training and research opportunities for the underlying Tezos technology and use cases.

-Tezos has become an important player for use cases of Blockchain that require near mission-critical security.
-The design of Tezos aims to overcome shortcomings of Blockchain in general (expensive to run, susceptible to forking / community splits, and bias towards big nodes, players, etc) and of smart contracts in particular (unpredictability, catastrophic bugs, obscure compilation / decompilation).
+Tezos has become an important player in use cases of Blockchain that require near mission-critical security.
+The design of Tezos aims to overcome shortcomings of Blockchain in general (expensive to run, susceptible to forking (community splits), and bias towards big nodes, players, etc) and of smart contracts in particular (unpredictability, catastrophic bugs, obscure compilation/decompilation).
 Because of its design advantages, Tezos has become a strong candidate for asset tokenization, particularly real estate and tokenized securities.
 As Tezos relentlessly pursues adoption within the developer community, we expect its advantages to become amplified and its ecosystem to become as robust as we see in Ethereum today.